-Specially created display enclosures allow you to safely study these animals.
+Specially created display enclosures allow you to study these animals in close-up.

 We have the only collection of all the native lizards, snakes, frogs and toads, including Britain's only venomous snake - the adder - and rarest lizard - the sand lizard.

 Find out what you can see in the pods by downloading a copy of the New Forest Reptile Centre fact sheet.

 Re-opens in time for Easter and the spring school holidays (Hampshire dates).
 Click here for further information.

 During your visit try the self guided Discovery Trail.
 You can download a pdf by clicking here .
 The trail now starts and finishes at the Millyford Bridge end of the trail (for winter), not far from the Portuguese Fireplace.
 Use the pond at the top to orientate yourself.
 The trail is a circular walk so may still be used.